pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 Instead of requiring a `clone()`,
-Airy can see that `main_point` is already borrowed mutably as the first argument to `offset_point`, so the only option is to clone `main_point` for the second argument.
+Airy can see that `main_point` is already borrowed mutably as the first argument to `offset_point()`, so the only way to reuse `main_point` in the same call is to clone it for the second argument.
 In that case, Airy can just do the clone instead of forcing us to add it.